 Once you know exactly what you’re looking for in a knife, you can choose one based on your preferences.
 However, I have listed below a review of some of the best carving knives currently on the market

-Best Whittling Knives for 2017
+Best Whittling Knives

 We chose 5 whittling knives, which are superb and that fit best into each category above.
 Here is a quick look at each one in a little more depth.